waqarkalim/holiday-optimizer/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to set up and deploy the CTO Planner application.
+This guide explains how to set up and deploy the Holiday Optimizer application.

 ## Infrastructure Overview